Shashwat7012/Zeotap-Assignment/README.md

 ## Folder Structure

 - `/Rule Engine with AST` - Contains the code for the Rule Engine with AST.
-- `/RTWM` - Contains the code for the Weather Monitoring system.
+- `/RTWM` - Contains the code for the Realtime Weather Monitoring system.

+For more information on each application, open the respective folder and refer to the individual README files.